mrets/Help/hourly_data_make_an_hourly_claim.md

 **M-RETS allows Hourly Claims only for intact (i.e. not subdivided after issuance) batches of Certificates.
 The following will render a batch of certificates ineligible for an hourly claim:**

-**1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownership of all the RECs from the original issuance.**
+1. Certificates that an Organization has separated into multiple active batches for any reason, even if they maintain ownership of all the RECs from the original issuance.
-**2. Certificates in a batch where RECs from the issuance batch were transferred to another party.**
+2. Certificates in a batch where RECs from the issuance batch were transferred to another party.
-**3. Certificates where any of the RECs from the batch as issued were retired.**
+3. Certificates where any of the RECs from the batch as issued were retired.

 If you have questions about whether your Certificates qualify for Hourly Claims, please contact <systemadmin@mrets.org>.**